 Firstly, we should consider how the world has changed since 2020.

-We’re now living in a very different world from the one we inhabited just a couple of years ago.
-It’s probably fair to say that many of the certainties by which we lived our lives have been shattered by the Covid pandemic, the growing threat of climate change and the war in Ukraine – certainties about the way we live and work, the political order, or our own health and wellbeing.
+We’re now living in a very different world from the one we inhabited just a few years ago.
+It’s probably fair to say that many of the certainties by which we lived our lives have been shattered by the Covid pandemic, the growing threat of climate change and the war in Ukraine, certainties about the way we live and work, the political order, or our own health and wellbeing.
 And, frighteningly, these are not trivial issues, but potential threats to our very existence.

 Secondly, our supporters themselves are changing as new generations begin to think about what they will leave behind them.

 As many people will be aware, the Boomer generation are becoming an increasingly important audience for legacy giving, and, research shows, they’re likely to demand higher levels of tangibility, transparency and control than the generations who came before them.

 What fewer people might be aware of is that with first legacies being added to wills at 49, Generation X (currently aged between 42 and 57) are also becoming an important legacy audience.
 Although we know less about their likely attitudes to legacy giving, wider writing suggests that they’re likely to be sceptical of authority, independent and extremely media savvy.